LiuYangMage/in-context-operator-networks/icon/README.md

 # In-Context Operator Networks (ICON)

-This folder contains the code associated with the paper titled ["In-Context Operator Learning with Data Prompts for Differential Equation Problems"](https://www.pnas.org/doi/10.1073/pnas.2310142120) published on *Proceedings of the National Academy of Sciences (PNAS)*.
+This folder contains the code associated with the paper titled ["In-Context Operator Learning with Data Prompts for Differential Equation Problems"](https://www.pnas.org/doi/10.1073/pnas.2310142120) published in *Proceedings of the National Academy of Sciences (PNAS)*.

 ## Environment Setup